heroku/devcenter-grails/README.md

-This guide will show you how to deploy a Grails application to Heroku and bind it to the free Postgres database service.
+This guide will show you how to deploy a Grails application to Heroku and bind it to the Postgres database service.

 ## Prerequisites

-* Java, Maven, Git, the Heroku client, and Foreman (as described in the [basic Java quickstart](/java))
+* Java, Maven, Git, and the Heroku client (as described in the [basic Java quickstart](/java))
 * An installed version of [Postgres](http://www.postgresql.org/) to test locally
 * An installed version of [Grails](http://grails.org/Installation) 1.3.7 or 2.0.0 (this guide assumes 2.0.0)